 In Ohio, a court hearing a custody case may order the parents to "mediate" their differences about parenting rights.
 The court must consider a history of domestic violence or child abuse when it decides whether or not to order mediation.
 If there was a criminal conviction, the court may order mediation only if the court determines it is in the best interests of the parties to order mediation and makes specific written findings of fact to support its determination.
-If the court costs, you can ask to not pay at all or to pay less by filing a poverty affidavit.
+If the court orders mediation, it may order one or both parents to pay the costs of mediation.
+As with all court costs, you can ask to not pay at all or to pay less by filing a poverty affidavit.
 You can always voluntarily mediate any issues involved in your divorce or custody case.